The Causes Of Depression Nobody Ever Talks About

 - I used to “have everything”.
 I had academic degrees and a good job and money and a loving husband and awesome kids and a bunch of friends.
 All the elements of a “good life” that we have been taught to seek.
 And yet I wanted to go to sleep and never wake up.
 Why?
 Because my job wasn’t fulfilling and my friendships weren’t meaningful and I was too damn stressed and tired to enjoy my husband and kids.
 My “perfect” life was a big fat sham.

 What You Can Do About Generalized Life Suckery

 The solution to Generalized Life Suckery is simple but complicated.
 You gotta change your life.

 But how?
 How do you change your life?
 Isn’t it way too hard?

 Yes, it’s hard.
 It’s so hard that I get overwhelmed and discouraged and want to quit all the time.

 But you do it little by little.
 One day at a time.
 One step at a time.
-Check out the article below for more on the how:

 The hardest thing about changing your life is that it requires hope and energy and I realize that you might be very low on both.
 I know because I’ve been there.